aredshaw/aaronkredshaw/content/blog/how-to-get-a-job-in-technical-writing.md

 ---
-title: "How to Get a Job in Technical Writing"
+title: "How to get a job in technical writing"
 date: 2020-05-07
 draft: false
 toc: true